ch-robinson/dotnet-avro/README.md

 ...
 ```

-**To use the Kafka producer/consumer builders in your project:** Add [Confluent.Kafka](https://www.nuget.org/packages/Confluent.Kafka) and [Chr.Avro.Confluent](https://www.nuget.org/packages/Chr.Avro.Confluent) as project dependencies.
+**To use the Kafka producer/consumer builders in your project:** Add [Chr.Avro.Confluent](https://www.nuget.org/packages/Chr.Avro.Confluent) as a project dependency.
 After that, check out [this guide](https://ch-robinson.github.io/dotnet-avro/guides/kafka/) or read on for some other examples.

 ## Examples